New Oriental Education & Technology Group Inc. (EDU) Shares Up Despite Recent Market Volatility

-New Oriental Education & Technology Group Inc. (NYSE: EDU)’s stock price has increased by 0.50 compared to its previous closing price of 39.92. but the company has seen a -2.12% decline in its stock price over the last five trading sessions.
+New Oriental Education & Technology Group Inc. (NYSE: EDU)’s stock price has increased by 2.75 compared to its previous closing price of 39.33.
+Despite this, the company has seen a loss of -10.81% in its stock price over the last five trading days.
 The Wall Street Journal reported on 07/13/22 that Targeted by Beijing, One Chinese Tutoring Company Reinvents Itself With Live Streams Selling Groceries

 Is It Worth Investing in New Oriental Education & Technology Group Inc. (NYSE: EDU) Right Now?

-compared to its average ratio and a 36-month beta value of 0.60.
-Analysts have mixed views on the stock, with 12 analysts rating it as a “buy,” 2 as “overweight,” 1 as “hold,” and 0 as “sell.”
+Additionally, the 36-month beta value for EDU is 0.60.
+There are mixed opinions on the stock, with 12 analysts rating it as a “buy,” 2 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”

 Do You Know The Best Place To Find Gains In Volatile Markets?